JurgenR/aioslsk/docs/source/SOULSEEK.rst

 Establishing a connection and logging on:

 1. Open a TCP connection to the server
-2. Open up at least one listening connection (see :ref:`peer-connections` for more info)
+2. Open up at least one listening connection to allow incoming peer connections
 3. Send the :ref:`Login`: message on the server socket

 A login response will be received which determines whether the login was successful